Is it the Right Time for Your Maldives Holiday?

 At this time, approximately ten resorts are open for long staying tourists, who had preferred to remain in the Maldives instead of going back to their countries.
 Other resorts are closed and expect to restart welcoming visitors in the third quarter of 2020.

-However, the first step before planning your Maldives holiday is to check the foreign travel advice from official source.
+However, the first step before planning your tropical holiday is to check the foreign travel advice from official source.
 The website is usually up-to-date and will inform you if you are allowed or not to travel abroad, which countries you can visit, and which measures are in force at your destination.

 Bans have also affected airlines; therefore, it is extremely important to understand how you can reach Maldives.
 Middle Eastern carriers such as Qatar, Emirates, Gulf Air will operate from June, thus ensuring connections with many countries around the world.
 Direct flights from the UK are not planned yet, but it seems that they will start to operate later in Autumn this year.